NorwegianVeterinaryInstitute/ORION_HandBook/docs/source/Infrastructure/DMAPs.rst

 INNUENDO is a light-weight browser based end-to-end analysis surveillance platform.
 INNUENDO is species dependent.
 INNUENDO can be installed in a laptop, PC and high-performance computing clusters.

 **1. User friendliness:**
-INNUENDO has a very simple front-end page to login, add data and run analysis pipelines.
+INNUENDO has user friendly front-end page to login, add data and run analysis pipelines.

 **2. User data management:**
 INNUENDO does not have any defined user data management.
 Everyone those who are using the instance can see all the data and the results.